danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 Two additional options allow for dust correction.
 They should used only for spectra with very good flux calibration:
 - "Correct for dust the stars": Uses the Cappellari (2023) 2-parameter attenuation model.
 - "Correct for dust the gas": Uses the Calzetti (2000) 1-parameter attenuation model.
+Using or not dust correction depends on case-to-case basis.
+Usually, multiplicative polynomials gives reliable results and the addition of dust correction produces very similar results.
+For a deeper understanding of dust correction ad it effect on the stellar populations, please see to Lee et al., 2024 (https://arxiv.org/pdf/2406.13924)

 ### Third Section: Noise Estimation, Regularization and polynomials
 Noise and Regularization: These are critical for obtaining accurate results.
 Refer to the pPXF documentation for an in-depth guide.
-Recommended Workflow for finding the best parameters from pPXF documentation:
+Recommended workflow for finding the best parameters:

 - Perform an unregularized fit (Regul. error = 0).
 - Adjust the noise level to achieve chi^2 = 1.